dapr/docs/daprdocs/content/en/concepts/overview.md

 | [Javascript](https://github.com/dapr/js-sdk) | [Express](http://expressjs.com/)
 | [PHP]({{< ref php >}}) | | You can serve with Apache, Nginx, or Caddyserver.

-#### Integrations
+#### Integrations and extensions

 Visit the [integrations]({{< ref integrations >}}) page to learn about some of the first-class support Dapr has for various frameworks and external products, including:
+- Azure Functions runtime
+- Azure Logic Apps runtime
+- Azure API Management
+- KEDA
 - Visual Studio Code
-- Azure Functions
-- Azure Logic Apps
-- KEDA

 ## Designed for operations